highfestiva/scimed-surveyor/README.md

 ````

 That same procedure applies to updating the twitter-updater code.
 If you only update [settings.py](http-server/conf/settings.py)
-or [nginx/conf/nginx.conf](nginx/conf/nginx.conf) you can skip the last re-deploy step.
+or [nginx.conf](nginx/conf/nginx.conf) you can skip the last re-deploy step.

-# Backing up Elasticsearch data
+# Backup of Elasticsearch data

 Copy the folder `elasticsearch-data/` and all it's subfolder somewhere safe, and you're done.